C-SWARM/pgfem-3d-singularity/README.md

 ## Running pgfem-3d-examples

-Singularity can utilize the native machine's file system, allowing the following commands to be performed outside the container.
+Singularity can utilize the native machine's file system, allowing the following commands to be performed outside the container on the machine targeted to run on.
+Be sure to transfer the container to this machine in order to use it.

 Clone the examples to obtain the source: